Ralo93/guitar_vision/README.md

 As this did not improve our prediction overall, with a peak validation accuracy at around 82%.

-Another approach could be to make the network even smaller and reduce the number of parameters.
+Another approach could be to make the network even smaller and reduce the number of parameters, so I reduced the last dense layer size from 128 to 64.
 This yielded slightly better results with a peak validation accuracy of 86%:

 <div align="center">
     <img src="https://github.com/user-attachments/assets/30c8ff3c-531c-41f8-89fb-868dfb3e7dcf" alt="original signal" width="700"/>